larsjuhljensen/JensenLab/_pages/projects_students.md

 permalink: /projects/students/
 ---

-Master's students projects available in the lab.
+We are always looking for Master's students to join the lab to work on a project.
 All projects are estimated to last between three and six months and basic programming knowledge is required.

 ## Text mining